AllCare Foot & Ankle Center

 Plantar warts are typically harmless, but warts that are painful or bothersome require professional treatment.
-Podiatrists Michael Tran, DPM, Scott Floyd, DPM, and the team at AllCare Foot & Ankle Center in Arlington and Dallas, Texas, offer a variety of effective options for wart treatment.
+Podiatrist Michael Tran, DPM and the team at AllCare Foot & Ankle Center in Arlington and Dallas, Texas, offer a variety of effective options for wart treatment.
 To find relief from plantar warts, call or book an appointment online today.

 Plantar warts are small, rough bumps that grow on the skin of your foot.
 Warts can develop anywhere, but they’re most common on the bottoms of your feet, called the plantar side.

 Warts typically appear as flesh-colored, but they may have black pinpoints in the center.
 These tiny dots are actually dried blood contained in small blood vessels (capillaries).

 It’s easy to mistake a wart for a corn or callus because of its thick, rough texture.
 Most warts aren’t a serious problem, but some may cause pain while walking or standing.

 What causes warts?

 Warts are a result of an infection of the human papillomavirus (HPV).
 You may become infected with HPV if the virus enters your foot through a crack or small cut in the skin.
 There are more than 100 different types of HPV, but only a handful cause warts to grow on your feet.

 The strains of HPV that cause plantar warts aren’t highly contagious, and not every person who becomes infected will develop warts.
 However, picking at or scratching a wart may cause it to spread to other parts of your foot.

 When should I see a podiatrist for a wart?

 Most of the time, warts go away on their own or with over-the-counter treatments.
 You should call AllCare Foot & Ankle Center if: